Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 ### **The Design of Individual Screens**
 #### Identifying Data Required

 During the design of the individual screens, it was vital that I identified the necessary data that was to be used, and how it would be stored and manipulated.
-I made sure that the plugin could receive and interpret various different types of data, including parameter changes, audio data, preset information and audio settings.
+I made sure that the program could interpret and receive various different types of data, including parameter changes, audio data, preset information and audio settings.

 By setting up the plugin’s effect parameters within a parameter layout, all the data could be stored within an xml file on the user’s machine.
 This allowed me to store and recall parameter information for the purposes of preset management, as well as easily link the parameters to  sliders and buttons within each GUI component.

 #### The Design of An Effective User Friendly Interface

+##### Visual Style
 During the development of the graphics user interface (GUI), I maintained a focus on the stylised, colour-coded recreation of reference pedals and amplifiers, to provide visually distinguishable points in the signal chain.
 This allows users to be able to immediately differentiate between each one by forming a colour association with the affected sound, allowing for a more intuitive experience.
-The use of different fonts for each effect’s text works to supplement this.
+Additionally, the use of different fonts for each effect’s text works to supplement this.

+##### Consistency
 I upheld a standard of consistency throughout the GUI layout to keep the experience ergonomic.
-Rows of buttons, including the effects and preset selectors, are evenly spaced out from the centre, keeping the layout clean and symmetrical.
+Rows of buttons, including the effects and preset selectors, are evenly spaced out from the centre, keeping the layout clean and symmetrical, in line with standard conventions.

-Pedals are positioned in the same centred position in each scene, sharing a similar shape and button / slider style, with an glowing on/off indicator for quick status identification.
+Pedals are positioned in the same centred position in each scene so it becomes intuitive for users, each sharing a similar shape and button/slider style, with an glowing on/off indicator for quick status identification.

+##### White Space
 White space (black in this case) surrounds each pedal to direct the user’s focus to the centre through contrast.
 The amp and cab possess some differences in size and position, but still follow this principle.

+##### Visual Responsiveness
 I also included simplistic level meters to provide an active sense of responsiveness to the plugin, allowing users to visually see the audio data they input, and the difference in signal intensity by the time it is output.

 #### Help Screens